-This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
-The table and example below do not include separate account fees and expenses, and expenses would be higher if these fees and expenses were included.
+This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+The expenses below do not include separate account fees and expenses, and would be higher if these fees and expenses were included.
 Please refer to your variable annuity or insurance contract (the "Contract") prospectus for information on the separate account fees and expenses associated with your Contract.